 The final choice in Fallout 3's Broken Steel expansion basically sets your karma meter to one of two karma extremes depending on whether you Kill Sat the Brotherhood or the Enclave.
 Not that it matters much, since the game is effectively over the moment you do, but it can net you some otherwise difficult achievements with relative ease if you Save Scum.

-The DLC increased the level cap to 30, and in doing so introduced three perks that allow you to instantly change your karma to Neutral, Very Good, or Very Evil.
+The Downloadable Content increased the level cap to 30, and in doing so introduced three perks that allow you to instantly change your karma to Neutral, Very Good, or Very Evil.
 This is the preferred way to get those pesky "Get to level 30 with <Good/Bad/Neutral> Karma" achievements, since the check occurs only after choosing your perks.

 Baldur's Gate 2 has the Trials in the final dungeon, where taking even a single selfish choice instantly makes you Neutral Evil.
 This has no effect on your reputation, however, but changes your ending in Throne of Bhaal if you play that one.